Take A Sneak Peek At The New Book By

 Under the "imagined" category, readers can find out how many tubes of self-tanner are in Donald Trump's weekend bag or unlock the mystery of what Martha Stewart carries in a "hand-knit fanny-pack."

 This is not Jacobson's first book.
-She has published two adult colouring books, Color This Book: New York City and Color This Book: San Francisco.
-Both were published back in 2013, before we even knew we were supposed to be colouring during our lunch hour.
+She has published two adult coloring books, Color This Book: New York City and Color This Book: San Francisco.
+Both were published back in 2013, before we even knew we were supposed to be coloring during our lunch hour.

 Carry This Book is about more than just the object themselves.
-Jacobson is using art, colour, and humour to draw connections between what's in our pockets and who we are as people.
+Jacobson is using art, color, and humor to draw connections between what's in our pockets and who we are as people.

 Advertisement